miczho/self-notes/topics/cs479-notes.md

 __Relational Database:__ storing data in tables (relations), non-relational is everything else

-- non-relational examples:
+Non-relational examples:
-	- key-value
+1. key-value
-	- document
+2. document
-	- graph
+3. graph
-	- newSQL
+4.  newSQL

 __foreign key:__ column or group of columns that provides a link between data in two tables